cncf/tag-security/policy/overview-policy-formal-verification.md

 These are some example ideas I've heard in various calls and threads that the tool should improve if not completely automate:

 * Human operator wants to ask questions about users and resources under a policy or set of policies:
   * Is resource X accessible by a particular user Alice?
   * Can any user deploy to this namespace?
   * is one policy less-or-equally permissive than another? put another way, check whether a policy is over or under-constrained with respect to another one.
   *  Did I deny access to authorized users unintentionally?
 If so which ones?
   Which policy did that?
 * Operator wants to ask questions about the network:
   * Is access to a resource allowed from a certain set (or all, or empty set) of IP addresses?
 If so which?
 If not which policy is granting access to which IPs?
 Which are blocking access?
   * Are there any NetworkPolicies, Endpoints, or Pods in namespace ‘Web’ that are labeled as ‘Bastion’?
   * All nodes/pods in the subnet “Web” can access all network nodes in the subnet “Database”?
   * only nodes/pods that have the label "dmz" have port 22 (SSH) accessible from the internet.
 * Human needs to show a reviewer/auditor that there are no missing or superfluous policies.
 * Human gets a particular response from the combined set of policies (or one very large policy) under test (ACCEPT/DENY) and wants to see the particular policies or policy rules responsible for the response.
 * Human wants to understand the impact of changing policy P to P'.
 Enumerate the users or resources that will be affected and how.
 * CI/CD or daemon running software wants to continuously monitor a stream of configuration changes and validate the updated configurations against their respective specifications,
   * report and alert on the validation
   * Alerts raised should contains detailed difference info that can be used to deduce the changes needed to correct the policy configuration
 * "return to the user a concrete request context using the model generated by the SMT solver when performing the check.
 The concrete request context will provide information to the user on why a certain check passed or failed." <sup>[[0]]</sup>
 * "support for recommending policy repairs in cases when the policy fails a certain check." <sup>[[0]]</sup>
+* provide a "defense-in-depth-o-meter"

 Considering the above "policy" examples:
 * it might be a policy to grant or deny user access to a resource in a multi-tenant cluster,
 * or it might be a policy that requires certain syscall activity to be monitored on some pods with certain labels,
 * or it might be a policy that says network traffic that is regulated by PCI or HIPAA should be read-only to some microservices but writeable by others,
 * or it might be a policy that specifies some alert action to be triggered when a given audit event occurs;
 * deny microservices granting unrestricted access to data stores
 * deny write requests to data stores that do not have encryption configured
 * deny deployments of load balancers that do not use https traffic
 * check compliance whenever a new resource is created or the policy attached to it is changed.

 An ongoing task in this effort is to catalog the fuller set of interesting use cases/stories and map the enumeration of those to specific features of the